If you’ve gone on Instagram like, ever, you’ve probably heard of Lofoten. If the name doesn’t jog your memory, this photo surely will:

 Which reminds me: if you’re considering visiting Lofoten in December you probably have the same concern I did – will there be enough light to see anything in December?

-I was on Lofoten in mid-December, which is the very darkest time of year, but we still had a solid two hours of daylight, plus another hour where it was at least light enough to see.
+During this trip I was on Lofoten in mid-December, which is the very darkest time of year, but we still had a solid two hours of daylight, plus another hour where it was at least light enough to see.
 The sun didn’t rise at all, but instead the sky had those beautiful pink and orange sunset/sunrise colors all day.
 Like, I just sighed loudly thinking back to it – it was so pretty.